rdb/panda3d-thirdparty/README.md

     mkdir build
     cd build
     cmake -G"Visual Studio 16 2019" -A x64 ..

+    # to build everything:
     cmake --build . --config Release

+    # to just build ffmpeg and its dependencies:
+    cmake --build . --config Release --target ffmpeg

 Usage example on other systems: